googleapis/google-api-python-client/samples/compute/README.md

 ## Deleting an Instance

 To delete an instance, you need to call the `compute.instances().delete()` method and provide the name, zone, and project ID of the instance to delete.
-Because you set the `autoDelete` parameter for the boot disk it is also deleted when the instance is deleted.
+When the `autoDelete` parameter is set to `true` for the boot disk it is also deleted with the instance.
 This setting is off by default but is useful when your use case calls for disks and instances to be deleted together.

 ```python